Healthy Homes Assessment Pandora

 Tenancies established beginning on 1 July 2019 to the 30th June in 2021

-• The insulation of the ceiling and underfloor is a requirement to all Pandora and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement throughout Pandora and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records to demonstrate conformance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of your rental home.

 Unreasonable Gaps & Holes